AdobeDocs/experience-manager-65.en/help/forms/using/standard-validation-error-messages-adaptive-forms.md

 To create a custom error function, perform the following steps:

 1. Log into `http://server:port/crx/de/index.jsp#`.
-1. Create a new folder under the `/apps` folder.
+1. Create a folder under the `/apps` folder.
 For example, create a folder named as `experience-league`.
 1. Save your changes.
-1. Navigate to the created folder and create a new node of type `cq:ClientLibraryFolder` as `clientlibs`.
+1. Navigate to the created folder and create a node of type `cq:ClientLibraryFolder` as `clientlibs`.
 1. Navigate to the newly created `clientlibs` folder and add the `allowProxy` and `categories` properties:

     ![Custom Library node properties](/help/forms/using/assets/customlibrary-properties.png)